-Year Ended Dec ember 31,
+Year Ended December 31,

-2005 2004 2005 over 2004
+200 05 200 4 2005 over 2004

+% of % of %

-Expenses % of Revenues Expenses % of Revenues Change % Change
+Expenses Revenues Expenses Revenues Change Change

 Programming \$ 1,417 27% \$ 1,319 27% \$ 98 7%

 Service 775 15% 663 13% 112 17%

-Advertising sales 101 2 % 98 2 % - 3 3%
+Advertising sales 101 2% 98 2% 3 3%

-\$ 2,293 44% \$ 2,080 42% \$ 213 10%
+S 2,293 44% \$ 2,080 42% \$ 213 10%

 Programming costs consist primarily of costs paid to programmers for analog, premium, digital channels and pay-per-view programming.
 The increase in programming was a result of price increases, particularly in sports programming, partially offset by a decrease in analog video customers.
 Additionally, the increase in programming costs was reduced by \$11 million as a result of the Systems Sales.
 Programming costs were offset by the amortization of payments received from programmers in support of launches of new channels of \$42 million and \$62 million for the year ended December 31, 2005 and 2004, respectively.
-Programming costs for the year ended December 31, 2005 and 2004, respectively.
-Frogramming costs for the year ended Becember 31, 2004 also include a \$5 million reduction related to the settlement of a dispute with TechTV, Inc., a related party.
+Programming costs for the year ended December 31, 2004 also include a \$5 million reduction related to the settlement of a dispute with TechTV, Inc., a related party.
 See Note 21 to the accompanying consolidated financial statements contained in "Item 8.
 Financial Statements and Supplementary Data."

 Our cable programming costs have increased in every year we have operated in excess of customary inflationary and cost-of-living increases.
 We expect them to continue to increase due to a variety of factors, including annual increases imposed by programmers and additional programming being provided to customers as a result of system rebuilds and bandwidth reallocation, both of which increase channel capacity.
 In 2006, we expect programming costs to increase at a higher rate than in 2005.
 These costs will be determined in part on the outcome of programming negotiations in 2006 and will likely be subject to offsetting events or otherwise affected by factors similar to the ones mentioned in the preceding paragraph.
 Our increasing programming costs have resulted in declining operating margins for our video services because we have been unable to pass on cost increases to our customers.
-We expect to partially offset any resulting margins foro ur video services, increased telephone revenues, high-speed Internet revenues, advertising revenues and commercial service revenues.
+We expect to partially offset any resulting margin compression from our traditional video services with revenue from advanced video services, increased telephone revenues, high-speed Internet revenues, advertising revenues and commercial service revenues.